Love for the Arts

 Love for the Arts is an American international competition series created, produced and hosted by Trinity the Tuck.
 The show documents Trinity's search for the best drag artist.
 The show is all inclusive and recruits drag contestants from all drag backgrounds.
 Each week, contestants are given different challenges and runways while Trinity and guest judges critique contestants' progress throughout the competition.

 History

 In 2019, Trinity started Love For The Arts as a traveling competition in cities all over the US to uplift all types of drag artists who did not have a platform.
 In 2020, Trinity decided to create a digital version for a reality competition which is loosely based on the original Love For The Arts tour.
-The new digital version is more advanced in structure and concept to create a more dynamic competition setting.
+The digital version is more advanced in structure and concept to create a more dynamic competition setting.

 Format

 Each episode opens with Trinity introducing herself.
 She then reveals the fan voting poll results for who is eliminated based on the previous episode's lip sync battle.
-Trinity then introduces the week's guest judge(es) and proceeds to show the episode challenge.
+Trinity then introduces the week's guest judges and proceeds to show the episode challenge.